jetliner/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Step 4.3:  make a histogram of the total number of steps taken each day. need to re-aggregate the filled data by day and calculate mean as before.
+Report out the mean and median.

 ```r
 filled_daily_data<-aggregate(treated_raw_data$steps,by=list(as.Date(treated_raw_data$date)),FUN=sum)